cloudera/hue/docs/docs-site/content/developer/api/_index.md

 Hue is based on the Django Web Framework.
 Django comes with user authentication system.
 Django uses sessions and middleware to hook the authentication system into request object.
 Hue uses stock auth form which uses *username* and *password* and *csrftoken* form variables to authenticate.

 In this code snippet, we will use well-known python *requests* library.
 We will first acquire *csrftoken* by GET *login_url* and then create a dictionary of form data which contains *username*, *password* and *csrftoken* and the *next_url* and another dictionary for header which contains the *Referer* url and an empty dictionary for the cookies.
-After the POST request to *login_url* we will check the reponse code, which should be *r.status_code == 200*.
+After the POST request to *login_url* we will check the response code, which should be *r.status_code == 200*.

 Once the request is successful then capture headers and cookies for subsequent requests.
 Subsequent *request.session* calls can be made by providing *cookies=session.cookies* and *headers=session.headers*.